trulacorsaut/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and harder-to-maintain code.
 It's often better to write clear, simple code first and optimize only when profiling indicates a bottleneck.

+# 2023-12-07
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+It means that trying to optimize code before it's necessary can often lead to more problems and complexity, rather than improving performance.
+It's important to focus on writing clear, maintainable code first, and only optimize when profiling shows that specific parts of the code are causing performance issues.